Houston officials didn't order an evacuation due to Harvey's uncertainty

 Related: Everything You Need to Know About Hurricane Harvey

-Turner's decision not to issue a sweeping evacuation of Houston was partly based on the chaos caused by a mandatory evacuation ordered in 2005 as Category 5 Hurricane Rita barreled toward Texas.
+Turner's decision not to issue a sweeping evacuation of Houston was partly based on the chaos caused by a mandatory evacuation that was ordered in 2005 as Category 5 Hurricane Rita barreled toward Texas.

 "Chaotic 2005 traffic with Hurricane Rita lurking was tragic.
 No official has issued evac order for Houston now.
 Calm and care! #Harvey," Turner tweeted on Friday.

 As 2.5 million Houstonians fled, gridlock lasting nearly 24 hours trapped residents on highways and roads.
-The evacuation killed nearly as many people as the storm itself, which caused an estimated $12 billion in damages, according to the Houston Chronicle.
-Rita left 120 people dead, according to HurricaneScience.org, an educational resource developed by the University of Rhode Island Graduate School of Oceanography.
+The evacuation killed nearly as many people as the storm itself, which caused an estimated $12 billion in damage, according to The Houston Chronicle.
+Rita killed 120 people, according to HurricaneScience.org, an educational resource developed by the University of Rhode Island Graduate School of Oceanography.